dgarigali/SmartOfficeIllumination/README.md

 ![Screenshot](images/linear_interpolation.png)

+**NOTE:** in the utils/simulator_tuning folder, there are the Arduino and Matlab codes for obtaining the simulator coefficients.

 ### PI Controller

 To calibrate the feedback controller (i.e. PI controller), we assume it is a 1st order system caracterized by its static gain and time constant.
 Hence, the PI constants (kp and kp, lines 48-49 of .ino file) can be obtained using the Matlab function [pidtune](https://www.mathworks.com/help/control/ref/pidtune.html).
 Probably, you will need to adjust this parameters until reaching a dynamic characteristics as the one below (with low overshoot and low stabilization time).

 ![Screenshot](images/dynamic_response.png)

+**NOTE:** in the utils/pi_tuning folder, there are the Arduino and Matlab codes for obtaining the PI parameters.

 ## EEPROM configuration